HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialFloatingButton.md

 ### Property FontSize:
 This property is to set the fontsize of the text

+### Property FontFamily:
+This property is to set the fontfamily of the text

 ### Property ButtonSize:
 This property is to set the size of button.
 It coulb be: Regular, Mini or Extended.
 By default is Regular

 ### Property Text:
 This property is to set the text of the button.
-This only appears when ButtonSize is Extended.

-### Property DisabledLabelMinimumTextColor:
-This property is to set the color of the label minimum when control is disable

-### Property LabelMinimumSize:
-This property is to set the font size of the label minimum

-### Property LabelMaximumText:
-This property is to set the label maximum text value on the control.

-### Property LabelMaximumTextColor:
-This property is to set the label maximum text color value on the control enabled

-### Property DisabledLabelMaximumTextColor:
-This property is to set the label text maximum color value on the control.  when the control is disabled

-### Property AssistiveText:
-This property is to set the error text on the control.

-### Property AssistiveTextColor:
-This property is to set the error text color value on the control.
-By default is gray.

-### Property AssistiveSize:
-This property is to set the error text font size value on the control.
-By default is gray.

-### Property AnimateError:
-This property is to set if you can show a ShakeAnimation when there is a error with control.

-### Property MinimumIcon:
-This property is to set the image to minimum to types of images like png, jpg.

-### Property CustomMinimumIcon:
-This property is to set the image to minimum with support to svg.

-### Property MaximumIcon:
-This property is to set the image to maximum to types of images like png, jpg.

-### Property CustomMaximumIcon:
-This property is to set the image to maximum with support to svg.

-### Property BackgroundImage:
-This property is to set the background image to control, this allow jpg, png.

-### Property CustomBackgroundImage:
-This property is to set the background image to control, this allow svg.

-### Property ThumbImage:
-This property is to set the thumb with a image.

-### Property Value:
-This property is to set the value of the control, by default is the minimum.

-### Property MinimumValue:
-This property is to set the minimum value, by default is 0.

-### Property MaximumValue:
-This property is to set the minimum value, by default is 1.

-### Property ActiveTrackColor:
-This property is to set the active tracker color

-### Property InactiveTrackColor:
-This property is to set the inactive tracker color.

-### Property ThumbColor:
-This property is to set the color of thumb

-### Property TrackHeight:
-This property is to set the height of the thumb

-### Property TrackCornerRadius:
-This property is to set the corner radious of the track

-### Property UserInteractionEnabled:
-This property is to set the if the interaction of the user is enabled

-### Property ShowIcons:
-This property is to set if show or not the icons.

-### Property DisabledActiveTrackColor:
-This property is to set the disabled active track color, when the control is disabled.

-### Property DisabledInactiveTrackColor:
-This property is to set the disabled inactive track color, when the control is disabled.

-### Property DisabledThumbColor:
-This property is to set the disabled thumb color, whe the control is disabled.
+This only appears when ButtonSize is Extended

+### Property TextColor:
+This property is to set the color of the text

+### Property IconSide:
+This property is to set if the icon will be in the right or left side.
+This only applies when ButtonSize is extended

+### Property CornerRadius:
+This property is to set corner radius of the button

+### Property CustomIcon
+This property is to set icon of the button, this allows .svg

+### Property HasShadow
+This property is to set if the button will have shadow or not

+### Property HeightRequest
+This property is to set HeightRequest of the button

+### Property WidthRequest
+This property is to set WidthRequest of the button

+### Property Padding
+This property is to set Padding of the button

+### Property Clicked
+This property is to add a event when button is clicked

+### Property Command
+This property is to bind